New to Cricket? Here's Exactly What You Need to Buy First

 You joined a university cricket club.
-You've been borrowing kit for nets.
-And now, with the season coming, you want your own gear — but you don't want to drop $500 on stuff you might only use for a semester.
+You have been borrowing kit for nets.
+And now, with the season coming, you want your own gear — but you do not want to drop $500 on stuff you might only use for a semester.
+Or maybe you are a parent whose kid just discovered cricket at school and you have no idea where to start.
+Either way: you are in the right place.

-This is the most common question we get from new players.
-Here is the honest answer, broken down by what matters, what doesn't, and exactly how much you should spend at each level.
+This is the most common question we get at the store.
+Here is the honest answer — broken down by what matters, what does not, and exactly how much you should spend at each level.
+No upselling.
+No "you need everything."
+Just what a beginner actually needs to walk onto a cricket field with their own gear and not feel out of place.

 Start With Three Things (Not Everything)

-You don't need a full kit bag on day one.
+You do not need a full kit bag on day one.
 Most clubs have shared pads, gloves, and sometimes even spare bats.
 Buy these three first:

-1. A bat — the one thing you truly want to own
+1. A bat — the one thing you truly want to own.
+Nothing feels like your own bat.

 1. The Bat: English Willow vs Kashmir Willow

 Kashmir willow comes from trees grown in India.
 It is harder, denser, and takes longer to "play in."
-The ping off the bat is slightly dead compared to English willow, but for a beginner facing medium-pace bowling on artificial or matting wickets, you won't notice the difference.
+The ping off the bat is slightly deader compared to English willow, but for a beginner facing medium-pace bowling on artificial or matting wickets, you will not notice the difference.
+The ball still goes.
+The bat still feels like a cricket bat.

-If you're playing once a week for a university social side, a Kashmir willow bat is the smart buy.
-You get a real cricket bat for the price of a night out.
+If you are playing once a week for a university social side or a weekend club, a Kashmir willow bat is the smart buy.
+You get a real cricket bat for roughly the price of a night out.
+And honestly — most beginners cannot tell the difference in performance until they have been playing for at least a season.

 English willow is softer, lighter, and the ball comes off the face faster.
-It's what professionals use.
-Grade 1 English willow (the best) can run $500+.
-Grade 2 and 3 bats sit in the $200-$350 range and are excellent for serious club players.
+It is what professionals use.
+Grade 1 English willow (the top tier) can run $500+.
+Grade 2 and 3 bats sit in the $200–$350 range and are excellent for serious club players.

 For a beginner, English willow is nice but not necessary.
-If you have the budget and plan to play for years, buy once and buy right.
-If you're testing the waters, Kashmir willow will serve you perfectly well.
+If you have the budget and know you are committed to playing for years, buy once and buy right.
+If you are testing the waters, Kashmir willow will serve you perfectly well — and you can sell it to the next beginner when you upgrade.
+Read our Ultimate Cricket Bat Buying Guide for the full deep dive on grades, grains, and brands.

-Our recommendation for a beginner: Spend $40-$125 on a Kashmir willow bat.
-Learn your game.
-Upgrade to English willow next season if you're still playing.
-If you know you're committed, jump to the $200-$350 English willow range and you'll never look back.
+Our recommendation for a beginner: Spend $40–$125 on a Kashmir willow bat.
+Learn your game for a season.
+Upgrade to English willow next year if you are still playing.
+If you know right now that you are committed, jump to the $200–$350 English willow range (MRF Carnage or Kookaburra Aura) and you will not need another bat for years.

 2. The Helmet: Buy New.
 Always.